Particl-Community/academy/index.rst

 Particl Academy will guide you while you'll become an expert for responsible and sustainable e-commerce with |PM|.
 It's all about values and balance in life.

+Particl Academy contains all the information you will need to find your way around and use the |PM| just as effortlessly as any other marketplace you have used in the past.
+All the technical mumbo-jumbo usually associated with blockchain technologies can be intimidating, but there is no need to worry, the Particl Academy is written by humans, for humans.

 Introduction
 ============